-Error Messages Description CPU Card Failure There are failed components on the CPU card and technical support is required.
+Error Messages Description CPU Card Failure There are failed components on the CPU card and technical supportis required.
 Power Supply is Low The input and/or output power supply voltage is too low, ensure that: (a) input power supply voltage is within the specified range(b) output power supply is not overloaded.
 New/Failed Battery - Set Time The real-time clock has lost the correct time because the battery has failed, or there is a new battery.
 Set the current time and date (in the TM/LOG menu) to clear the error message and to continue data logging at the correct times.
 Note: The instrument can continue operating with a failed battery, but the correct time will be lost if there are interruptions to the power supply.
-Analog Input Signal Failure The level sensor (analog input) has failed or is not connected.
-Max Level Larger Than Diameter The programmed maximum level is greater than the diameter of the circular channel.
-The entered maximum level should never be greater than the internal diameter for circular channels.